In this post, we look at what Traditional Medicine exactly stands for, and what methods, techniques, and concepts are its fundamentals.

 Traditional Medicine practitioners tend to counteract the former argument by claiming that “different diseases may have the same treatment, and the same disease may have different treatments,” all depending on a holistic view of a person and his or her illness, that is, taking into account the whole person (body, mind, spirit, environment, lifestyle, and emotions).

 Whatever the objections against Traditional Medicine, it’s still widely used, and in some countries (notably in a range of countries in Asia and Africa) the majority of the population relies mainly on Traditional Medicine.
-Today in the West, one sees an increasing tendency to use traditional or alternative therapies when Modern Medicine has failed or to use Traditional Medicine in conjunction with Modern Medicine.

 The most common practices applied in Traditional Medicine are herbal medicines, non-touch energy work, acupuncture, incantations, acupressure, massage, meditation, visualizations, exercise, and dietary regimes and therapy.